03-13-2018 09:32 AM

 first ot all, 4000 ft is not exactly a "short distance", I just installed 100ft PtP link

 my rule: no clear line of sight, no link

-trees are the worst, even if they look like the least problem - they move from the wind and they contain water
+trees are the worst, even if they look like the least problem - they move from the wind and they contains water

 finally - lower frequencies penetrate obstacles better, but lower frequencies also have bigger Fresnel zone, actually I don't know which one is more important